TristenS27/Database/DB task 1/README.md

 • DO NOT set this file within any other folders in path

-• CSV Format: (Transit day,time,device ID,station ID,use type,serial #)
+• CSV Format: (Transit day, time, device ID, station ID, use type, serial #)

 • MartaDatabase.py will only take use of station ID